Who can participate?

 - Fun and Adventure

-Cub Scouting members join a Cub Scout pack and are assigned to a den, usually a group of six to eight boys.
-Tiger Cubs (first-graders), Wolf Cub Scouts (second-graders), Bear Cub Scouts (third-graders), and Webelos Scouts (fourth- and fifth-graders) meet either weekly or every other week.
+Cub Scouts join a Cub Scout pack and are assigned to a den, usually a group of six to eight youth – Lions (kindergarteners), Tiger Cubs (first-graders), Wolf Cub Scouts (second-graders), Bear Cub Scouts (third-graders), and Webelo Scouts (fourth- and fifth-graders).
+Dens meet regularly to accomplish advancements and awards.

 Cub Scouting means "doing."
-Everything in Cub Scouting is designed to have the boys doing things.
-Activities are used to achieve the aims of Scouting—citizenship training, character development, and personal fitness.
+Everything in Cub Scouting is designed to have the kids doing things.
+Activities are used to achieve the four aims of Scouting—citizenship training, character development, personal fitness, and leadership.

-Many of the activities happen right in the den and pack.
-The most important are the weekly den meetings and the monthly pack meetings.
+Many of the activities happen during the den meetings and the monthly pack meetings, so attendance at these events is important.